Multi-Task Learning in Natural Language Processing: An Overview: Optimization for MTL Models

 where \(\mu_t\) or \(\zeta_t\) is set to \(1\) if the corresponding task or language is the same as the primary task and $0.1$ otherwise.

-Instead of using a fixed mixing ratio designed by hand, some researchers explore using a dynamic mixing ratio during the training process. \cite{gsa16} schedules tasks by a state machine that switches between the two tasks and updates learning rate when validation loss rises. \cite{gpb18} develops a controller meta-network that dynamically schedules tasks based on multi-armed bandits.
+Instead of using a fixed mixing ratio designed by hand, some researchers explore using a dynamic mixing ratio during the training process. \citet{gsa16} schedule tasks by a state machine that switches between the two tasks and updates learning rate when validation loss rises. \citet{gpb18} develop a controller meta-network that dynamically schedules tasks based on multi-armed bandits.
 The controller has \(M\) arms and optimizes a control policy \(\pi_e\) for arm (task) \(t\) at step \(e\) based on an estimated action value \(Q_{e,t}\) defined as

-where $\tau$ denotes temperature, \(\alpha\) is decay rate, and \(R_k\) is the observed reward at step \(k\) that is defined as the negative validation loss of the primary task.
+where $\tau$ denotes the temperature, \(\alpha\) is the decay rate, and \(R_k\) is the observed reward at step \(k\) that is defined as the negative validation loss of the primary task.
+Analysis shows that the bandit assigns a higher probability to the primary task at first and then more evenly switches between all tasks, which echos the dynamic data sampling techniques introduced in Section \ref{sec:orge551827}.

 Besides probabilistic approaches, task scheduling could also use heuristics based on certain performance metrics.
-By optimizing the Tchebycheff loss, \cite{myld20} learns from the task which has the worst validation performance at each step.
-The CA-MTL model \cite{php21} introduces an uncertainty-based sampling strategy based on Shannon entropy.
+By optimizing the Tchebycheff loss, \citet{myld20} learn from the task which has the worst validation performance at each step.
+The CA-MTL model \cite{php21} introduces an uncertainty-based sampling strategy based on Shannon entropy for joint learning of classification tasks.
 Specifically, given a batch size $b$ and $M$ tasks, a pool of $b\times M$ samples are first sampled.
 Then, the uncertainty measure $\mathcal{U}(x)$ for a sample $\mathbf{x}$ from task $i$ is defined as

-where $S$ denotes the Shannon entropy of the model's prediction on $\mathbf{x}$, $\hat S$ is the model's maximum average entropy over $b$ samples from each task, and $S^\prime$ denotes the entropy of a uniform distribution and is used to normalize the variance of the number of classes in each task.
+where $S$ denotes the Shannon entropy of the model's prediction on $\mathbf{x}$, $\hat S$ is the model's maximum average entropy over the $b$ samples from each task. $S^\prime$ denotes the entropy of a uniform distribution and is used to normalize the variance of the number of classes in each task.
 At last, $b$ samples with the highest uncertainty measures are used for training at the current step.
-Experiments show that this uncertainty-based sampling strategy could effectively avoid catastrophic forgetting when jointly learning multiple tasks and outperforms the aforementioned annealed sampling \cite{sm19}.
+Experiments show that this uncertainty-based sampling strategy could effectively avoid catastrophic forgetting and inter-task interference when jointly learning multiple tasks, outperforming the aforementioned annealed sampling \cite{sm19}.